redis/redis-doc/commands/expire.md

     EXEC

-If the user will be idle more than 60 seconds, the key will be deleted and only subsequent pageviews that have less than 60 seconds of difference will be recorded.
+If the user will be idle more than 60 seconds, the key will be deleted and only subsequent page views that have less than 60 seconds of difference will be recorded.

 This pattern is easily modified to use counters using `INCR` instead of lists